geonetwork/geonetwork-ui/docs/guide/custom-app.md

 > **Note:** for now, the aforementioned NPM package isn't published on any repository.

-## What does the NPM package for GeoNetwork-UI contains?
+## What does the NPM package for GeoNetwork-UI contain?

 The package contains: